0xKolten/hacking-stellar-python-edition/4-decentralized-exchange.md

 For the official documentation on the Stellar decentralized exchange (SDEX) - [go here](https://www.stellar.org/developers/guides/concepts/exchange.html).

-Not only can you issue, send, and receive assets on Stellar - you can trade them on the Stellar decentralized exchange.
+Not only can you issue, send, and receive assets on Stellar - you can trade them on the Stellar [decentralized exchange](https://youtu.be/2L8-lrmzeWk).

 Along with account balances, the Stellar ledger also stores buy and sell offers made by accounts.
 Accounts can make offers using the ```Manage Buy Offer``` or ```Manage Sell Offer``` operations.
 When a user makes an offer, it is checked against the existing order book for that pair.
 If it doesn't cross an existing order, it is added to the orderbook until the offer is taken or cancelled.
 To understand some of the concepts, we'll explore the SDEX orderbook then submit an order of our own.

+**Note:** For some of the scripts below we will be using the [requests](https://requests.readthedocs.io/en/master/) library.

 ### The Orderbook

+For this section we don't need the Python SDK - we can just interface with the Horizon API directly.
 Horizon has an ```/order_book``` endpoint that can be used to retrieve data about specific trading pairs.
 All of the arguments can be found [here](https://www.stellar.org/developers/horizon/reference/endpoints/orderbook-details.html).
 In this example, we'll write a script that gets 5 bids and 5 asks for the USD (AnchorUSD) / XLM pair by providing the following arguments:

 ``` selling_asset_type=credit_alphanum4 ```